EMMC-ASBL/oteapi-dlite/README.md

 ## Acknowledgment

-OTEAPI DLite Plugin has been created via the [cookiecutter](https://cookiecutter.readthedocs.io/) [template for OTE-API plugins](https://github.com/EMMC-ASBL/oteapi-plugin-template).
+OTEAPI DLite Plugin has been created via the [cookiecutter](https://cookiecutter.readthedocs.io/) [template for OTEAPI plugins](https://github.com/EMMC-ASBL/oteapi-plugin-template).

 OTEAPI DLite Plugin has been supported by the following projects: